Authoring custom classes, spells, monsters, and items

 register call, so an extended catalog is always a value your own code builds and holds — classes and

-spells above, never something fed back into the loaders themselves.
+spells above, never something fed back into the loaders themselves. load_monsters and

 create_character, the one-call convenience wrapper used in